yahoo/fili/rfc/unionPartitionAvailability.md

 The value of T of each partition will be configured and loaded on start.

 ## Implementation
+The easiest implementation with the least amount of additional codes would be the following:

 1. Add a new constructor to `DimensionListPartitionTableDefinition` that takes an additional map

     ```java